 View the Ocean at Castello Brown

-Apart from according you a glance at Italy’s past military strategy, it also provides uninterrupted views of the adjacent ocean.
-This is not to mention its relaxing atmosphere and ambiance.
+Apart from according you a glance at Italy’s past military strategy, it also provides uninterrupted views of the adjacent ocean with its relaxing atmosphere and ambiance.

 East at the Villa Durazzo

-Originally built in 1678 as a summer residence of the Durazzo family, this villa is situated in a beautiful park in Rapallo.
+Initially built in 1678 as a summer residence of the Durazzo family, this villa is in a beautiful park in Rapallo.
 Its location overlooks the Gulf of Tigullio.
 It is both a castle and art facility.

-The villa is great for wedding honeymoons and other outdoor events.
+The villa is excellent for wedding honeymoons and other outdoor events.
 What’s more?
 It also serves as a restaurant.
 You may get in and have a taste of your favorite Italian/Mediterranean cuisines.

 10 Days in the Italian Riviera: Day VII – La Spezia

-The port city of Le Spezia is famed world over for its maritime heritage.
-As such, it has numerous museums, landmarks, institutions, and other facilities that are dedicated to this theme.
+The port city of La Spezia is the famed world over for its maritime heritage.
+As such, it has numerous museums, landmarks, institutions, and other facilities.

 Break way at the Palmaria

-Just like Gallinara, Palmaria is also an island.
-It measures approximately 1.6 square kilometers and is located off the Gulf of Le Spezia.
+Just like Gallinari, Palmaria is also an island.
+It measures approximately 1.6 square kilometers and is of the Gulf of La Spezia.
 The island has sheltered beaches which are great for relaxation, swimming, and sunbathing.